catherinedparnell/envs-media-project/README.md

 For more detailed documentation on file structure and specific functions in the code, check the project files themselves.

-## Acknowledgments
-We would like to thank Professor Michael Cox and the rest of our ENVS 80.14 classmates for their enthusiasm and thoughtful feedback.

 ---

-### Designed and developed by
+### Authors
 * Catherine Parnell '22, developer + designer
 * Julie Jones '22, designer + animator

+### Acknowledgments
+We would like to thank Professor Michael Cox and the rest of our ENVS 80.14 classmates for their enthusiasm and thoughtful feedback.